-It reaches a few eyes across your network, grabs a handful of likes and if you’re lucky, it might secure a referral from someone that rates the basics of the job mentioned in your half-arsed attempts.
+In truth, it does reach a fair few eyes across your network, grabs a handful of likes (usually your colleagues) and if you’re lucky, it might secure a referral from someone that rates the basics of the job mentioned in your half-arsed attempts.

-For the minimal effort it takes to construct, it does still drive results every now and again, which is why some recruiters continue to plaster LinkedIn with job ads.
+For the minimal effort it takes to construct, it does still drive results every now and again, which is why so many recruiters continue to use LinkedIn for simply pumping job ads.

 But what I have learnt in the past 18 months and see daily online in 2018, is you need to be doing more.

 Agencies need to be increasingly visual, recognisable and interactive in their social efforts.
 This means putting video at the centre of your recruitment efforts and cementing a brand that’s consistently recognised.